 Any time we’ve attended the Italian F1 we’ve stayed at the Monza camping campsite which is next to the track.
 Believe me you literally wake up in the morning and can see the track and stands and hear the cars long before the track is open.
 Yes, its that close.
 There are other campsites around that offer similar facilities but we’ve always liked this one because of its location.
-Monza also has hotel options for those folks not into camping.
+Monza also has loads of hotel options for those folks not into camping.
 You can Click Here for some Hotel options

 How do you get tickets for the Italian F1 Grand Prix at Monza?

 Buying tickets for an event that is months away and parting with a significant amount of cash can be daunting.
 There are various sites which sell F1 tickets and here are a couple that we’ve used and found to be really good.
 I’m not saying these are the only places to buy tickets from but these are the ones we’ve used and had no issues with things like extra charges, tickets not arriving, communication etc.

 We tend to opt for a 3 day ticket which by all accounts is more reasonable than buying a day ticket.
 A General Admission ticket used to do us fine however these days we prefer a stand ticket as with General Admission you need to be up pretty early on race day to grab a good spot.
 The one good thing about Monza is that if you do choose a General Admission ticket there is plenty spots to get a fantasticview from.
 You’re spoiled for choice.

 What to expect when attending the Italian F1 Grand Prix